 What Is a Property Damage Claim?

 A property damage claim is, quite simply, a report or evidence that you submit to an insurance company in the event that your property has been damaged.
 Property damage claims come in many shapes and sizes, and different states have different rules regarding how and when to file.
-If your vehicle is hit by another vehicle while parked, or if a vehicle damages your mailbox, lawn home, or other property, you can file a property damage claim.
+If your vehicle is hit by another vehicle while parked, or if a vehicle slides off road and damages your mailbox, lawn, home, or other property, you can file a property damage claim.